roman-milk/roman-milk.github.io/vanessas-dissonance.md

  But the worst thing of it all had been losing her role as office slut.
 She had been driven down another peg on the status ladder.
 In the eyes of Stanton, Miller and Erickson, she was now a low hooker working her ass off in the 'Red Rose Club' once and for all.

  And they were right.
 She wasn't needed as a secretary and neither as the office slut anymore.
 Her only duty was to put her fuckholes on the chopping block for the quick satisfaction of sleazy lowlifes in order to pay back her contractual penalty.
-Report_Story #2